-As someone who has used (or tried) cameras from pretty much every brand, I can say that I absolutely do not understand what these people are talking about.
-I doubt that they themselves do.
-Almost always, when pushed to explain what they actually mean, it tends to end up with something about dedicated shutter dials, overcrowded menus, feature overload and brand legacy, i.e. complete nonsense that has almost nothing to see with photography.
+As someone who has used (or tried) cameras from pretty much every brand, I hav difficulty understanding such statements.
+I doubt that people that hold them do.
+Almost always, such discussions tend toward something about dedicated shutter dials, overcrowded menus, feature overload and brand legacy, i.e. complete nonsense that has almost nothing to see with photography.
 It also shows how many have no idea that Sony has a history of making cameras way before they acquired a part of Minolta in 2006.

 Part I - a rant

 Camera interfaces have changed significantly over time and will continue to change.
 Some people, however, seem to be stuck in a specific period of camera development and are unable to get over it.
 In itself, this is not much of an issue (I also have my own specific preferences), but to claim that their chosen period is more photography-oriented than another, seems a bit self-serving and is certainly a very limited view.

 • One controversial topic is the viewfinder, where the optical one is shown as some ultimate achievement that allows photographers to have a “better connection with the scene”.
 I don’t necessarily disagree with that, but what does that mean for photography?
 Let’s look at how DSLRs superseded rangefinders (for a good reason; unless one thinks that it wasn’t for a good reason, in which case I would be very interested to hear their argument).